 It’s a magnificent and energetic lake with intense milky-turquoise colour.
 You can enjoy the lure of salmon and trout fishing here, mountain biking, water sports, hiking, skiing, snowboarding, scenic flights and golf.

-The third biggest city in New Zealand, it was devastated by four large earthquakes between Sep 2010 and Dec 2011, but the city is live and back to normal again.
+The third biggest city in New Zealand, it was devastated by four large earthquakes between Sept 2010 and Dec 2011, but the city is alive and back to normal again.
 One of the best places to visit here is the Cathedral Square and the CanterburyMuseum, the Garden City, a journey in the Christchurch Gondola and the ChristchurchBotanic Gardens.

 5. Bay of Islands